 Adaptive strategies for the urban floodplain of Hotspot Rotterdam (HSRR09)

-What would a strategy minimising the consequences of a potential flood look like?
+What would a strategy minimizing the consequences of a potential flood look like?
 One approach would be to make adjustments in the physical design of the built environment, and another would be to alert the users and residents to the risks involved.
 This report discusses the results of the definition phase.
-The second part is reported under HSRR3.1: Adaptive development strategies for the Rotterdam unembanked area.
+The second part is reported under HSRR3.1: Adaptive development strategies for the Rotterdam unembanked area

 The purpose of the definition phase was to gain a clear understanding of the knowledge available and the knowledge that is still lacking, assess the demand for expertise in greater detail, and to prepare the further approach for the project phase of the study.